CiscoSecurity/tr-05-serverless-relay/README.md

   `coverage run --source api/ -m pytest --verbose tests/unit/ && coverage report`

+If you want to test the live Lambda you may use any HTTP client (e.g. Postman), just make sure to send requests to your Lambda's `URL` with the `Authorization` header set to `Bearer <JWT>`.

 ## Implementation Details

 **NOTE.** Remember that this application is just a template so here `N/A` means